-This entry is part 10 of 14 in the series High-impact science
+This entry is part 12 of 15 in the series Our milestones

 Bringing a new drug to patients is a long and winding road.
 But the journey doesn’t stop once a drug is approved for use – researchers continue to study and refine how best to give it to patients.